guiglass/LUXOR/apssdk_part2.md

   </a>
     <br>

-  <sub><sup>I have also unwrapped a basic UV texture onto the mesh to make it appear more like a tennis ball for adding immersion during mocap.<br> However it is not necessary to include textures at this step and texturing can be accomplished later on prior to final rendering.</sup></sub>
+  <sub><sup>I have also unwrapped a basic UV texture onto the mesh to make it appear more like a tennis ball for adding immersion during mocap.</sup></sub>
   </p>

 ## Creating a firearm prop